Moonrise over Nobbys-Whibayganba. Image by Stuart Slater.

 Bike to the top of the headland.
 The last 100 metres are steep.

 At the site there is some uneven ground.
 Ramps are available for access into the cottages.
 Guide dogs and Assistance dogs are welcome.
-If you have any queries or would like a copy of our Disability Action plan contact a member of our team via LighthouseArts@hunterwriterscentre.org
+If you have any queries or would like a copy of our Disability Action Plan contact a member of our team via LighthouseArts@hunterwriterscentre.org

-Lighthouse Arts opens at 10am on Saturdays and Sundays
+Lighthouse Arts opens at 10 am on Saturdays and Sundays

-but the site is open to the public
+but the site is open to the public 8 am – 4 pm

 Be sure to check our social media for the latest updates.